phinixplus/docs/source/cpu/preface.typ

 This section discusses the nature of the documentation itself, the scope and aim of the PHINIX+ project, and about the author as an individual and their motives.
 As a result, the use of the first person in the following section is unavoidable.
-The formal specification begins at @Introduction if such details are irrelevant for the reader.
+The formal specification begins at @heading-introduction if such details are irrelevant for the reader.

 == About the Document
 The purpose of the document is to describe with maximum possible detail all the